Labor Relations

 The Employer will allow an employee to use vacation time off in lieu of leave without pay.
 All requests to use vacation time off must indicate that the leave is being used in lieu of leave without pay for a reason of faith or conscience.

 Section 24.8.
-Washington Family Medical Leave Program (PFML) effective January 1, 2020.
+Washington Paid Family and Medical Leave Program (PFML)

 Under RCW 50A, employer provided healthcare benefits must be maintained during a PFML leave, so interspersing time off is not required provided the employee qualifies for a reason under the federal FMLA.
-Under RCW 50A.15.060(2), the University has elected to offer supplemental benefits in the form of sick time off, vacation time off, personal holiday, holiday credit, or holiday taken time off.
+Under RCW 50A.15.060(2), the University has elected to offer supplemental benefits in the form of sick time off, vacation time off, personal holiday, compensatory time off, holiday credit, or holiday taken time off.
 The University has also elected to offer supplemental benefits in the form of bereavement time off when the employee is qualified for PFML family leave per RCW 50A.05.010 10(d).

-Section 24.9.
+Section 24.10.
 Personal Holiday.

 Employees are entitled to one (1) paid holiday per calendar year.
 Personal Holidays will be requested, scheduled and approved in accordance with Article 24.3 Vacation Scheduling.

-Section 24.10.
+Section 24.11.
 Unpaid Leave of Absence.

 The University may grant a Postdoctoral Scholar an unpaid Personal Leave of Absence at its sole discretion.
 Such leave shall not continue beyond the end of the Postdoctoral Scholar’s appointment.
 Personal Leave without Pay shall not be considered a break in service.

-Section 24.11.
+Section 24.12.
 Civil Duty Time Off.

-Civil duty time off, or civil time off, is paid time off granted to Postdoctoral Scholars for jury duty, to serve as trial witnesses, or to exercise other subpoenaed civil duties such as testifying at depositions.
+Civil duty time off, is paid time off granted to Postdoctoral Scholars for jury duty, to serve as trial witnesses, or to exercise other subpoenaed civil duties such as testifying at depositions.
 In addition to regular pay, a Postdoctoral Scholar may retain any compensation received while on approved civil duty time off.
 Postdoctoral Scholars are not entitled to civil duty time off for civil legal actions that they initiate or when named as a defendant or respondent in a private legal action that is unrelated to their University appointment or employment.
 The Postdoctoral Scholar will notify the University as soon as they become aware of the need for a civil duty time off.

-Section 24.12.
+Section 24.13.
 Leave Related to Domestic Violence, Sexual Assault, or Stalking.

 As required by state law, and in accordance with University policy, the University will grant time off and/or reasonable safety accommodations to an employee who is a victim of domestic violence, sexual assault, or stalking.